pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 The library has a concrete active record strategy for SQLAlchemy provided by the object class ``SQLAlchemyActiveRecordStrategy``.
 It has an active record strategy also for Apache Cassandra provided by ``CassandraActiveRecordStrategy``.
-The library also provides a active record classes for SQLAlchemy and for Cassandra.
+The library also provides an active record classes for SQLAlchemy and for Cassandra.

 To help setup the database connection and tables for these two active record strategies, the library has object